 At Turkey’s leading dental Clinic; Dentakay you can get affordable but high-quality treatments in Turkey.
 We also cover your accommodation, transportation, and translation fees in our packages.

 Here’s what you consider to treat Buck Teeth

-You can opt for Invisalign, metal braces, lingual braces, or ceramic braces to fix buck teeth.
+You can opt for orthodontic treatment of any type including Invisalign, metal braces, lingual braces, or ceramic braces to fix buck teeth.
+Orthodontics targets the main issue and effectively shifts the teeth to the correct position.
 The treatment period can vary from six months to 2 years.
-Typically this is the first treatment your dentist will opt for.
+Typically this is the first treatment your dentist will opt for to correct buck teeth.
 It is highly effective in fixing dental alignment but cannot fix other aesthetic issues with your smile.

 Jaw surgery is only necessary if you have a severe and stubborn case of buck teeth.
 You must have tried orthodontics beforehand.
-This is because most cases of buck teeth respond very well to braces.
+This is because most cases of overbite respond very well to braces.
 Even malocclusion from the jaw can respond effectively to braces.

-Jaw surgery for buck teeth will have your surgeon making most of the incisions from inside your mouth.
+Jaw surgery to treat an overbite will have your surgeon making most of the incisions from inside your mouth.
 After reaching the jawbone, your dentist will either add bone grafts or remove bone tissue from the area.

 Veneers are the quickest and also most polishing smile makeover for buck teeth.
 But they are not for severe cases.
 Mild to moderate malocclusion can be magically transformed with veneers.
 If you aren’t suitable for veneers right away, you can opt for the treatment after braces or jaw surgery.
 At Dentakay we have fixed many cases of misalignment with veneers.
 You can view more of our work here.